HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I learnt how to connect and code the speed of a motor.
+I specifically learnt how to code a loop and how that functions physically.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a wheel of a homemade robot or car as the motor can be used with many different attachments and thus many diverse functions.
+Using the fan attachment in this experiment you could obviously make a sall portable electric fan.